abhr-0/nix-config/README.md

 # TODO

-- [ ] Home-manager should get a dedicated config in NixOS config
 - [ ] Check whether usbguard-notifier works
 - [ ] Understand the sops setup better and checckout `age.generateKey` option
 - [ ] Resolve other TODOs